Idea

 Benefits of Custom eLearning for Learning Company Software

-With a custom eLearning course that’s well-built, there’s no lack of interactivity.
-Employees are using their brains and clicking through actual simulated software from the beginning.
+With a well-built custom eLearning course, there’s no lack of interactivity.
+Employees use their brains and click through actual simulated software from the beginning.

-Employees come out of their training with real-world experience that ensures they’re ready to do their job with the new system.
+Employees come out of their training with real-world experience, ensuring they’re ready to do their job with the new system.
 That means they’re more comfortable in their job and ready to go.

 Thorough software simulations can include skill checks when relevant.
-That means they can learn how to use the tool and also be asked to demonstrate exactly how to do the tasks they learned.
-That way it’s not a boring multiple-choice or true/false test, it’s a real, interactive skill check.
+That means they can learn how to use the tool and be asked to demonstrate how to do the tasks they learned.
+That way, it’s not a boring multiple-choice or true/false test; it’s an actual, interactive skill check.

-Software simulations are true to the software employees are learning.
-That means there’s no flipping back and forth between software and a video.
-Even if the software isn’t available to employees yet they can learn it by clicking through and performing the actions rather than passively observing.
+Software simulations are accurate to the software employees are learning.
+That means there’s no switching between software and a video.
+Even if the software isn’t available to employees yet, they can learn it by clicking through and performing the actions rather than passively observing.
 It’s not tiring at all!

 Are you ready to transition from having your employees passively watch software tutorial videos and move into a more interactive way of learning?
 Read on!